How to Become a Backend Developer in 2026

 Financial AnalystBackend Developer

 Dmitry spent 5 years building financial models in Excel.
-The logic was there — he just needed a new medium.
-He started with Python, which felt natural after years of spreadsheet formulas.
+He started with Python, which felt natural after years of formulas.
 In 11 months he built a personal finance API and landed a backend role at a payments company.
-His domain knowledge gave him a head start on business logic that takes others years to learn.
+His domain knowledge gave him a head start.

 Transition time: 11 months